lennihein/cpu-emulator/doc/outline.md

 ## Conclusion (1 Page)

     recap goals
+    main goal of this chapter: to which extend did we reach our goals?

     did we reach the goal of implementing a CPU emulator where a user can perform a Meltdown attack